 Balancing your family’s safety with visual design is high on most homeowners’ priority list when it comes to their siding material choice.
 Since siding completes your design vision and makes up a huge part of your home exterior’s appeal, you’ll want an option that’s bound to look gorgeous for decades.

 There’s growing urgency to safeguard your family with a well-fortified protective layer.
-Read on to discover a top candidate for a beautiful, fire-resistant siding for your Denver area home.
+Read on to discover a top candidate for beautiful, fire-resistant siding for your Denver area home.

 How Various Types of Siding Respond to Fire